tow3rs/catapult-v3-smartnic-re/README.md

 ConnectX 3Pro is 40GbE capable and ConnectX 4Lx is 50GbE.
 - Although the amount of RAM is 5GB only 4.5GB are usable.
 One of the chips of each channel has only 8 bits wired to the FPGA.
 - Unable to find any documentation for the PCIe side connector J8 in OCP card, only the SAMTEC bottom connector appears in the OCP documents, this one seems to be a proprietary connection.
 It carries 16 pairs of lanes with differential signals for PCIe (8Rx + 8Tx), one PCIe reset signal (PERST_N) and one cable detection pin.
 - FPGA oscillator Y6 is 644.53125 MHz for PCIe card and 156.250 MHz for OCP card.
 This oscillator is supposed that clocks the FPGA communication with the Mellanox NIC ASIC.
-This makes sense that ConnectX 3 has a lower speed for interconnect with FPGA (maybe 40GbE or 10GbE?).
+This makes sense that ConnectX 3Pro has a lower speed for interconnect with FPGA (maybe 40GbE or 10GbE?).
-- The dedicated JTAG header (J5) can´t be used with some cheap USB Blaster clones.
+- The dedicated JTAG header (J5) can't be used with some cheap USB Blaster clones.

 #### About the use of Quartus programmer and tools with the onboard USB programmer
 When connected to a computer via USB, these boards are recognized as standard FTDI COM ports.